-PSHE 2022 - 2023
+PSHE 2023 - 2024

 At St Stephen's C of E Primary School, personal, social and health education (PSHE) enables our children to become healthy, independent and responsible members of a society.
 The intent of our PSHE curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
-We aim to prepare children to be a global citizen now and in their future roles within a global community.
-We want to build a PSHE curriculum that incorporates the understanding of RSE which enables pupils to explore the complexity of the relationships they will have both now and throughout their lives.
-Children are equiped with the vocabulary and knowledge to keep themselves safe, and to understand and develop healthy relationships both now and in their future lives.
+We aim to prepare children to be a global citizen now and in their future roles within a world wide community.
+We want to build a PSHE curriculum that incorporates the understanding and requirements of RSE which enables pupils to explore the complexity of the relationships they will have both now and throughout their lives.
+Children are equipped with the vocabulary and knowledge to keep themselves safe, and to understand and develop healthy relationships both now and in their future lives.
 We are a Kidsafe school, meaning we have the training to offer sessions focussing on relationships, safety, understanding emotions and knowing when they need to speak out.

 In EYFS at St Stephen’s we value PSED as the foundation of all other learning.
 PSED teaching weaves through everything we do.
 Our provision positively contributes to the personal development of the children by equipping our children with attributes, skills and knowledge they require to support physical, mental and emotional well-being in school and beyond.
 They develop independence, the ability to express their thoughts, feelings and ideas and to work collaboratively.
 Our curriculum offer in EYFS starts with our children at the heart when they begin their journey in Nursery.
 Our curriculum is our breathing ethos.
 We develop the attributes, skills and knowledge they need to be ready for their learning in Year 1.
-We aim to expose children new and accurate vocabulary.
+We aim to expose children to new and accurate vocabulary.
 We encourage children to develop their vocabulary by gaining confidence to ask questions, use their own experiences to support their learning, express their ideas and opinions and put what they have learned into practice in their own lives.

 The teaching of PSED at St Stephen’s is based upon the EYFS PSED programme of study (EYFS 2021) ensuring that we have built upon and developed this to meet the needs of our children and our school.
 Our PSED offer follows two paths; our daily path and discrete path.
 Our daily path starts from the moment the children start their school day.
 We explicitly teach core emotions (happy, sad, fear, anger, calm and love) and related vocabulary from the first day by using "The Colour Monster" by Anna Lleynas as a base text for this.
 Each day, children check in with their teacher to register their emotion upon entry to the setting.
 Adults regard this check in and it is reviewed during the day.
 Key worker time is implemented to ensure children form a close bond with their key worker.
 Children have daily meetings with their key worker.
 Children’s emotional, social, physical and mental wellbeing is supported and developed throughout the day using a restorative approach underpinned by the Characteristics of Effective Learning (EYFS 2021).
 We explicitly teach the Characteristics of Effective Learning - they are then referred to daily and children are encouraged to identify when they are using them, for example, "I tried to do this by myself and then I asked a friend for help".
 We use dinosaurs to convey the characteristics to the children (Thinkasaurus, Explorasaurus and Tryasaurus).
 Each classroom has a wellbeing area for children to access during continuous provision.
 Staff sensitively respond to children’s needs.